webfolder/siqueira.tech/_posts/others/2018-09-11-use-qemu-to-play-with-linux.md

 foot view of the process.
 {: .notice_info}

-To improve your experience working with your QEMU VM, it is a good idea to set up the ssh.
+To improve your experience with VM, it is a good idea to set up the ssh.
 First, you need to create a key pair on your machine (if you do not have it yet) with the command:

 ```
 ssh-keygen -t rsa